deis/deis/client/README.rst

 What is Deis?
 -------------

-Deis is an open source PaaS that makes it easy to deploy and scale LXC containers and Chef nodes used to host applications, databases, middleware and other services.
-Deis leverages Chef, Docker and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.
+Deis is an open source PaaS that makes it easy to deploy and scale containers to host applications, databases, middleware and other services.
+Deis leverages Docker, CoreOS and Heroku Buildpacks to provide a private PaaS that is lightweight and flexible.

 Deis comes with out-of-the-box support for Ruby, Python, Node.js, Java, Clojure, Scala, Play, PHP, Perl, Dart and Go.
-However, Deis can deploy anything using Heroku Buildpacks, Docker images or Chef recipes.
+However, Deis can deploy anything using Docker images or Heroku Buildpacks.
 Deis is designed to work with any cloud provider.
-Currently Amazon EC2, Rackspace, and DigitalOcean are supported.
+Currently Amazon EC2 and Rackspace are supported.

 Why Deis?